Skip to main content

 Flora Ecosystems

-The blanket bog vegetation is dominated by purple moor grass, black bog-rush, deer grass, and extensive Sphagnum moss carpets with cross-leaved heath on drier hummocks.
-The pool systems support white beak-sedge, bogbean, and various submerged aquatic mosses.
-The bog margins transition to wet heath and then to rocky lake shores with specialized aquatic vegetation.
+The lowland blanket bog vegetation is dominated by purple moor grass, black bog-rush, deer grass, and extensive Sphagnum moss carpets with cross-leaved heath on drier hummocks.
+[1] The pool systems support white beak-sedge, bogbean, and various submerged aquatic mosses.
+The bog margins transition to wet heath and then to rocky lake shores with specialised aquatic vegetation.
 The exceptionally humid conditions support rare Atlantic liverwort species on wet rock faces around the lake.

 Geology